kyma-project/kyma/docs/serverless/08-01-create-function.md

     </summary>

 1. Create a Namespace or select one from the drop-down list in the top navigation panel.

+    > **CAUTION:** If you create a new Namespace, do not disable sidecar injection in it as Serverless requires Istio for other resources to communicate with functions correctly.
+Also, if you apply custom [LimitRanges](https://kyma-project.io/docs/#details-resource-quotas) for a new Namespace, they must be higher than the default values.

 2. Go to the **Functions** view in the left navigation panel and select **Create Function**.